w3c/wai-media-guide/sign-languages.md

 Sign languages use hand and arm movements, facial expressions, and body positions to convey meaning.

-Sign language is the native language of many people are Deaf.
+Sign language is the native language of many people who are Deaf.
 Some do not read or understand written language well &mdash; especially at the speed of most captions.

 For videos, some people will want to have sign language and captions at the same time.